ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 Describing factions
 -------------------
-As in *M-Space* circles, factions get described with a light set of mecahnics.
+As in *M-Space* circles, factions get described with a light set of mechanics.
 Here's a bit more detail on what these mechanics mean, the range of values I'm using, and so on.
-Note what I'm going to write here amounts to detail about how I'm migrating those rules in *Traveller*, not re-writing them; for full use of these ideas, you probably want to get yourself a copy of the *M-Space* rulebook.
+Note what I'm going to write here amounts to detail about how I'm migrating those rules in *Traveller*, not re-writing them; for full use of these ideas, you probably want to get yourself a copy of the *M-Space* rule book.

 .. sidebar:: Influence